Gertjan423/index_test_course/chapter4.md

 *** =sct

---- type:VideoExercise lang:r xp: skills: key:d05de81fa9
+--- type:VideoExercise lang:python xp: skills: key:7c9f29d2c9
 ## Other implementations
 Dplyr joins are analagous to other joins you may be doing (or may one day want to do) in other languages.
 Here we look at how to recreate dplyr joins with the base function merge and SQL.

 *** =video_link

---- type:MultipleChoiceExercise lang:r xp: skills: key:023539ee72
+--- type:MultipleChoiceExercise lang:python xp: skills: key:008094d6f5
 ## SQL
 TRUE or FALSE, you can recreate each type of SQL join with dplyr